-- a.
-Produce and make available to National Groups tools necessary for ELSA Traineeships, annually revise them, and, if necessary, update them; - b.
-Publish the Calendar for the upcoming term within one week from the start of the term; - c.
-Annually evaluate ELSA Traineeships and share the outcome with National Groups; - d.
-Maintain, update and adhere to the list of External Applicants and ELSA International Traineeship Providers that are prevented from further participation in ELSA Traineeships; - e.
-During the Job Hunting period: - i.
-Issue and, where necessary, amend the Traineeship Specification Form template; - ii.
-Amend, where necessary, the submitted Traineeship Specification Forms; - iii.
-Publish to National Groups within four weeks after Job Hunting a report about the unpaid Traineeships offered; - iv.
-Approve all the submitted Traineeship Specifications Forms which have been verified and meet the Quality Standards; - f.
+- .
+Produce and make available to National Groups tools necessary for ELSA Traineeships, annually revise them, and, if necessary, update them; - a.
+Publish the Calendar for the upcoming term within one week from the start of the term; - b.
+Annually evaluate ELSA Traineeships and share the outcome with National Groups; - c.
+Maintain, update and adhere to the list of External Applicants and ELSA International Traineeship Providers that are prevented from further participation in ELSA Traineeships; - d.
+During the Job Hunting period: - .
+Issue and, where necessary, amend the Traineeship Specification Form template; - i.
+Amend, where necessary, the submitted Traineeship Specification Forms; - ii.
+Publish to National Groups within four weeks after Job Hunting a report about the unpaid Traineeships offered; - iii.
+Approve all the submitted Traineeship Specifications Forms which have been verified and meet the Quality Standards; - a.
 During the Student Hunting period: - i.
 Issue and, where necessary, amend the Traineeship Application Form template;. - ii.
 Amend, where necessary, the submitted Traineeship Application Forms; - iii.
 Verify and approve the Traineeship Application Forms submitted by External Applicants; - iv.
 Set the amount of the External Application Fee and the quota for External Applicants for each Cycle; - g.
 During the Matching period: - i.
 Coordinate the process of shortlisting the approved Traineeship Application Forms for the consideration of Traineeship Providers; - ii.
 Submit the matched Traineeship Application Forms to hosting National Groups and, where necessary, Traineeship Providers directly; - h.
 During the Selection period: - i.
 Inform National Groups about the outcome of Selection; - i.
-During the Evaluation period: - j.
-Produce and make available to National Groups a summary of evaluation results; - k.
+During the Evaluation period: - i.
+Produce and make available to National Groups a summary of evaluation results; - ii.
 Send a certificate to Trainees and Traineeship Providers that have submitted the evaluation forms provided by ELSA International.

-- a.
-Ensure that they and their Local Groups comply with the Calendar - b.
-Try to fundraise suitable remuneration for unpaid Traineeships; - c.
-Maintain, update and adhere to the list of their respective Applicants and Traineeship Providers that are prevented from further participation in ELSA Traineeships; - d.
-During the Job Hunting period: - i.
-Verify and, where necessary, amend the submitted Traineeship Specification Forms before approving them;
+- .
+Ensure that they and their Local Groups comply with the Calendar - a.
+Try to fundraise suitable remuneration for unpaid Traineeships; - b.
+Maintain, update and adhere to the list of their respective Applicants and Traineeship Providers that are prevented from further participation in ELSA Traineeships; - c.
+During the Job Hunting period: - .
+Verify and, where necessary, amend the submitted Traineeship Specification Forms before approving them; - i.
+Inform ELSA International about any changes made to the approved Traineeship Specification Forms; - .
+During the Student Hunting period: